Super Tasty Simple Corned Beef Hash Recipe

 Do you love the traditional old fashioned corned beef hash?
 If so, you’re going to love this recipe.
 It’s super tasty and easy to make.
-Plus, it’s perfect for a quick and easy meal.
-So, what are you waiting for?
-Get started on this delicious dish today!
+Plus, it’s perfect for a quick and easy meal for St. Patrick’s Day.

 Canned corn hash beef